 4.1 Chemical Composition of Monodora myristica

 The value obtained here for moisture in African nutmeg seeds (8.4%) is within the range of values (6.00 - 8.68 %) reported by Enwereuzoh et al., (2015) and Ugwuona (2014), though lower than 10.00, 11.20 and 13.15 % reported by but this value is lower than those obtained by Faleyimu and Oluwalana (2008), Enabulele et al., (2014) and Ekeanyanwu et al., (2010) respectively.
-The difference observed may be as a result of the maturity of seed as well as the method of analysis used.
-The moisture content was comparable with those of legumes that ranged between 7.0 and 11.0% (Aykroyd and Doughty, 1964).
+The difference observed may be as a result of the maturity of the seed as well as the method of analysis used.
+The moisture content was comparable with those of legumes ranged between 7.0 and 11.0% (Aykroyd and Doughty, 1964).
 The low moisture content is indicative of the fact that African nutmeg can be stored for a long period without deterioration in quality or microbial spoilage since microbial activity may be reduced to a minimum level.
-Moisture content of any food can be used as an index of its keeping quality.
-Water is an important media for most biochemical reactions.
-Food samples with 15% for water content are more prone to high biochemical activities and therefore usually have short shelf life (Joslyn, 1970).
+The moisture content of any food can be used as an index of its quality.
+Water is an important medium for most biochemical reactions.
+Food samples with 15% water content are more prone to high biochemical activities and therefore usually have a short shelf life (Joslyn, 1970).

-Even though the seeds are used as spices, the carbohydrate and lipid contents as shown in Table 1 was quite appreciable and could be regarded as good sources of carbohydrate and especially essential oils for the body.
-The antihypertensive effect of essential oils derived from seeds of Monodora myristica have earlier been studied (Roudou et al., 2007).
-According to phytochemical analysis, the essential oil contains mainly monoterpeniods, which indicate that it exerts an antihypertensive activity.
-Essential oils derived from the cotyledons of such seeds, showing high saponification value, low iodine and acid values.
-Therefore, it could be used for their medicinal and antioxidant properties (Ayelaagbe et al., 1996).
+Even though the seeds are used as spices, the carbohydrate and lipid contents as shown in Table 1 are quite appreciable and could be regarded as good sources of carbohydrates and especially essential oils for the body.
+The antihypertensive effect of essential oils derived from seeds of Monodora myristica has earlier been studied (Roudou et al., 2007).
+According to phytochemical analysis, the essential oil contains mainly monoterpenoids, which indicate that it exerts an antihypertensive activity.
+Essential oils derived from the cotyledons of such seeds, show high saponification value, low iodine and acid values.
+Therefore, it could be used for its medicinal and antioxidant properties (Ayelaagbe et al., 1996).

 The ether extract with 27.6% is in line with the range of values (22.70 - 29.10 %) reported by Enwereuzoh et al., (2015); Anabulela et al., (2014); Ekeanyanwu et al., 2010); Faleyimu and Oluwalana (2008).
-Fat is important in diets because it promotes fat soluble vitamins absorption (Okwu, 2001).
+Fat is important in diets because it promotes fat soluble vitamin absorption (Okwu, 2001).

-Crude protein value of 9.4% observed in this study is not far from 12.0 % reported by Faleyimu and Oluwalana (2008), 10.13 % reported by Ekeanyanwu et al., (2010), 9.60 % reported by Enabulele et al., (2010), but far lower than 18.69 and 22.77 % reported by Enwereuzoh et al., (2015) and Uguwona (2014) respectively.
-Such differences may arise from variations in soil micronutrients (Okwu, 2001) and partly attributed to the methods of analysis.
-The crude protein value is relatively low when compared to protein rich foods such as soybeans, cowpeas, pigeon peas, melon and gourd seeds that ranged between 23.1 and 33.0% (Olaofe et al., 1994).
+The crude protein value of 9.4% observed in this study is not far from 12.0 % reported by Faleyimu and Oluwalana (2008), 10.13 % reported by Ekeanyanwu et al., (2010), 9.60 % reported by Enabulele et al., (2010), but far lower than 18.69 and 22.77 % reported by Enwereuzoh et al., (2015) and Uguwona (2014) respectively.
+Such differences may arise from variations in soil micronutrients (Okwu, 2001) and are partly attributed to the methods of analysis.
+The crude protein value is relatively low when compared to protein-rich foods such as soybeans, cowpeas, pigeon peas, melon and gourd seeds which ranged between 23.1 and 33.0% (Olaofe et al., 1994).
 However, it could be a good source of important enzymes which is the form found in most proteins in spices (Wills et al., 1998).
 The recommended daily allowance for protein for children ranges from 23.0 – 36.0g and 44.56g for adults (NRC, 1989).
 Apart from the significant nutritional protein as a source of amino acids, they also play a part in the organoleptic properties of food (Aremu et al., 2006).